 - Switch up the veggies.
 Feel free to use whatever vegetables you have on hand for the roasted veggie filling.

 - Prepare ahead and bake.
-For a quick dinner, prepare the enchiladas in advance and just refrigerate until dinner time.
+For a quick dinner, prepare the vegetable enchiladas in advance and just refrigerate until dinner time.
 Bake and serve.

 Make it vegan!
 Skip the cheese and sour cream (or substitute with vegan cheese) and make the sauce with vegetable broth or water.